coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commands.md

 ![GIF showing git commit command](/assets/images/2019-12-20-basic-git-commands/git-commit.gif)

 It is the simple way to write the commit message but there is a more in-depth way to write a commit message with title and description.
-We will see that in a separate blogpost.
+We will see that in a separate blog post.

 ## 5. `git status`